-It is not too early to pre-register for next year for only $15.
-This will definitely be going up so grab one now while it's still cheap!
+It is not too early to pre-register for next year for only $20.
+This will definitely be going up so grab one now!

 SOCALYPAA is the Southern California Young People in Alcoholics Anonymous Conference.
 Its goal is to carry the message to the alcoholic who still suffers by hosting an annual and large scale Young People's Conference.
 In doing this, SOCALYPAA hopes to foster a consistent fellowship that continues to thrive.